souvikjana83/used_car_sales/README.md

-#Used Car Sales
-This is an EDA Project for Used Car Sales
+# Used Car Sales

+Historical Sales Data Analysis is being done to find out the trends in Customer Preferences on Used Cars.

+Check the Python Notebook [here](https://github.com/souvikjana83/used_car_sales/blob/main/Analysis%20on%20Used%20Cars.ipynb)